berinhard/model_mommy/README.md

-# Creating objects for testing shouldn't hurt
+# Model Mommy: Smart fixtures for better tests

-model_mommy is a tool for creating objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.
+*Model-mommy* offers you a smart way to create fixtures for testing in Django.
-It generate the values according with the field type, but i will add support to custom values as well.
+With a simple and powerful API you can create many objects with a single line of code.

 # Installing